Chak Jhumra

-Chak Jhumra (Punjabi: چک جُھمرہ), is a town railway junction, and Tehsil in Punjab, Pakistan.
-The town is situated around 21 km northeast of Faisalabad on Faisalabad-Sangla Hill Road.
-The Khanewal–Wazirabad Branch and Sangla Hill–Kundian Branch of Pakistan Railways intersect in the town and connect it to Faisalabad and Sargodha, respectively.
+Chak Jhumra (Punjabi: چک جُھمرہ) is a town and railway junction located in Punjab, Pakistan.
+The town is situated approximately 21 km northeast of Faisalabad on Faisalabad-Sangla Hill Road.
+The Khanewal–Wazirabad Branch and Sangla Hill–Kundian Branch of Pakistan Railways intersect in the town, connecting Faisalabad and Sargodha respectively.
+Chak Jhumra is classified as a railway junction rather than a simple station.
+As it connects two rail lines.
+Chak Jhumra is considered the oldest and historical tehsil of Faisalabad.

-Beginning in the 1960s, the town began to again experience economic growth and development of infrastructure.
-At this time a number of schools, hospitals, and textile factories were constructed within the town.
+Beginning in the 1960s, the town experienced economic growth and infrastructure. development.
+During this period, a number of schools, hospitals, and textile factories were established within the town.

+Notable people

+Chak Jhumra has produced several notable people and is known for its ancient history.
+Muhammad Khan Junejo won his election from Chak Jhumra constituency in 1985 and subsequently elected as the Prime minister of Pakistan.
+Former speaker Punjab assembly Muhammad Afzal Sahi, former minister of Social Welfare Muhammad Ajmal Cheema, and former Punjab minister for communications and works Ali Afzal Sahi also belongs to Jhumra.
+Other Parliamentarians with roots in the town Ghulam Rasool Sahi, Junaid Afzal Sahi, and Azad Ali Tabassum.
+Pakistani international cricketer Waqas Maqsood also belongs to chak jhumra.

-Education
+Education Institutions

 The following educational institutes are established in Chak Jhumra: